ArduPilot/ardupilot_wiki/copter/source/docs/parachute.rst

 When the "Crash Check" feature determines that the vehicle has lost attitude control and has begun falling, the motors will be stopped and the parachute will deploy automatically.
-The following must all be true for a full 2 seconds for the crash checker to trigger the parachute
+The following must all be true for a full 1 seconds for the crash checker to trigger the parachute
 release:

 -  The motors are armed
--  The vehicle is not "landed" (the vehicle will consider itself landed if the output throttle is less than 25%, the motors have hit their lower limit, the vehicle is not rotating by more than 20deg/sec and the pilot is not requesting a climb.
-All this must be true for 1 second for the vehicle to consider itself landed)
+-  The vehicle is not landed
 -  The vehicle is not in FLIP or ACRO flight mode
--  the roll and/or pitch angle of the vehicle is 20 degrees off from the target lean angle
+-  the roll and/or pitch angle of the vehicle is 30 degrees off from the target lean angle
 -  the barometer shows the vehicle is not climbing
 -  the vehicle is above the :ref:`CHUTE_ALT_MIN <CHUTE_ALT_MIN>` altitude